86Box/docs/usage/ideterqua.rst

 Windows Vista and 7
 -------------------

-The Windows NT 6 family does not support non-Plug-and-Play IDE controllers, and therefore cannot use the additional channels as currently implemented in 86Box.
+The Windows NT 6 family does not support legacy non-Plug-and-Play IDE controllers, and therefore cannot use the additional channels as currently implemented in 86Box.

 Linux
 -----